zzzprojects/docs/dappertutorial.net/pages/getting-started/create-sql-database.md

 );
 ```

 It will add a **Customers** table with the specified columns to the database.

+You can also use the [Dapper Plus - CreateTable](https://dapper-plus.net/create-table) extensions for quick tests.

 ## Create Model Class